-In Belize, we’re approaching an Independence Day that is far from traditional this 2020.
+In Belize, we’re approaching an Independence Day that is far from traditional after a year like 2020.
 Where some families might head out for an annual firework show, sandbar party, or even roadside Carnival march with friends, our “typical” plans are simply not possible this year.
 However, civic pride should never hinge on the celebratory activities, but solely on celebrating the month itself and the milestone achievements held within.
-Much akin to our current climate, Belize celebrates this September with the following national theme, thanks to Martinez, a thirteen-year-old second form student of Sacred Heart College in San Ignacio:
+Much akin to our current climate, Belize celebrates this September with the following national theme, thanks to Martinez, a thirteen-year-old second-form student of Sacred Heart College in San Ignacio:

 Overcoming adversity.
 Creating opportunity.
 Belizeans: Unite for prosperity.

-After all, there’s still ways to add a little spark for a September to remember.
+After all, there are still ways to add a little spark for a September to remember.

 The Battle of St. Georges Caye Day

-Whether your typical September celebrating Belize was by attending one, or all, events, lets look back at the typical roster!
+Whether your typical September celebration in Belize was by attending one, or all, events, let’s look back at the typical roster!

 Throughout the month, the unequivocal red, white and blue decorate every street corner, window sill, and even lamp post.
 Uniformed students gather after class to practice their road march formations while the sound of practicing marching bands resounds into the night.
 Though carnival bands have withdrawn from their usual ‘mas’, Carnival Road March actually spans months ahead of time with fundraising, practice drills, and preparations.
 Nonetheless, we look forward to celebrating our beautiful Belize (while at home) all month long!